Ties and high heels as hybrid return to the office sets off a comfortable and relaxed boom - ExBulletin

 In Britain, more than a quarter of people polled by the workplace consultancy firm Office Group said they would continue to dress less formally even back in the office, while nearly a third parties are planning to experiment with different styles, according to a note from Bank of America.

-“After being at home for so long, you prefer comfort, but at the same time you want to be stylish enough to be able to go out,” said Lorca, wearing a light shirt and baggy pants as she was browsing the shelves in Zubi, a small shop in Madrid.
+“After being at home for so long, you prefer comfort, but at the same time you want to be stylish enough to be able to go out,” said Lorca, wearing a light shirt and baggy pants as she roamed the shelves.
+Zubi, a small shop in Madrid.

 “I’m looking for clothes that will last, that won’t go out of style (and) that I can use for anything.”